sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

 ***

-## Converting multiple file with pandocto html, pandoc
+## Converting multiple file with pandoc to html, pandoc

 (designing problem with pandoc, so avoiding for a while)